LimeSoda/LimeSoda_CurrencyConverter/README.md

 > The reference rates are usually updated by 3 p.m.
 C.E.T.
 They are based on a regular daily concertation procedure between central banks across Europe and worldwide, which normally takes place at 2.15 p.m.
 CET.

+Please note:
+> As of 1 July 2016 the reference rates will be updated at around 16:00 CET.

 Features
 -------------
 ### Cross Rates